ColeFrancis/FPGA-Vector-Accelerator-with-Python-HAL/Planning-And-Development/DESIGN_PROCESS.md

 What do we want to make?

-We want to design an architecture capable of accelerating common vector operations, and a HAL that allows the acceleratore to be interfaced in Python.
+We want to design an architecture capable of accelerating common vector operations, and a HAL that allows the accelerator to be interfaced in Python.

 ## Do Background Research